Breaking Barriers: APEC Women in Leadership

 Wage inequality

 The gender inequality in wages remains persistent, with women’s remuneration in the region only at 70 percent of men’s in 2022.
 Moreover, only 11 out of the 21 APEC economies have laws on equal remuneration for women and men for work of equal value.
 Lower pay and limited financial resources can hinder women's ability to access education, training and other resources necessary to develop and enhance their leadership skills.
-Bridging the gap and ensuring equal opportunities for women in human capital development can significantly boost their skills and increase their access to leadership roles.Blog_Women Leadership_Fig3Enabling change
+Bridging the gap and ensuring equal opportunities for women in human capital development can significantly boost their skills and increase their access to leadership roles.Enabling change

 While the challenges are formidable, several strategies can be adopted to break down barriers and promote women's access to leadership roles in APEC.
 While priorities and resources may differ across APEC economies, it is high time for APEC economies to translate into action their commitment to the actions and targets set by the La Serena Roadmap.